DKISTDC/dkist/docs/examples/rebinning_and_dask.md

   name: python3
 ---

-# Rebinning and How to Use Dask
+# Using dask with Datasets

 ## Fundamentals of Dask